 ORCID also elects up to two researchers to the Board; their organization need not be an ORCID member.

 Is there an attempt to balance non-profit and corporate membership?

 As stated in our Bylaws, the Board is comprised of a majority of individuals representing members that are non-profit institutions.
 Every attempt is made to balance the Board by skills (technical, financial, management) and sector (academia, funding, government, publishing, etc.).

 Are Board members compensated?

-Board members are not compensated and are expected to pay their way to Board meetings.
-ORCID will pay for the unaffiliated researcher member to participate in Board meetings.
+Board members are not compensated and are expected to pay their way to Board meetings, however, there is a Board Meeting Attendance Fund (see below).
+ORCID will pay for the unaffiliated researcher members to participate in Board meetings.
 Note that Board meetings usually alternate between North America and Europe, with occasional locations in Asia and Latin America.
 Meetings typically last 1.5 days and may be scheduled back-to-back with ORCID-supporting engagements such as a workshop or outreach meeting, which would necessitate an additional one day commitment to ORCID.